PHINMA Corp. net income hits P1.63B in 2023 - BusinessWorld Online

 In a separate stock exchange disclosure, PHINMA Corp. said its board approved the appointment of Edmund Alan A. Qua Hiansen as the conglomerate’s chief financial officer (CFO) effective April 1.

-Aside from being PHINMA Corp.’s CFO, Mr. Hiansen holds concurrent positions as vice-president – finance for the PHINMA Construction Materials Group companies, chief financial officer of Song Lam Cement Joint Stock Co. and deputy chief finance officer of PHINMA Prism Development Corp.
+Aside from being PHINMA Corp.’s CFO, Mr. Hiansen holds concurrent positions as vice-president – finance for the PHINMA Construction Materials Group companies, CFO of Song Lam Cement Joint Stock Co. and deputy chief finance officer of PHINMA Prism Development Corp.

 On Wednesday, PHINMA Corp. shares rose by 2.46% or 48 centavos to P19.98 per share. — Revin Mikhael D. Ochave